 C. The Church Sponsored Meals of Acts 6:

 Points to Note:

 (1) Such meals were for benevolent purposes.
-We have clear scriptural authority for the church to use its funds to house, cloth, feed, etc., members who are in need.
-(I Corinthians 16:1-2) But modern day church dinners and "fellowship halls" are not for benevolent purposes.
+We have clear scriptural authority for the church to use its funds to house, clothe, feed, etc., members who are in need.
+(I Corinthians 16:1-2) But modern-day church dinners and "fellowship halls" are not for benevolent purposes.

 (2) Such meals were only for needy Christians.
 Carefully note that the apostles never started the modern practice of using free food and recreation to draw non-Christians.

 Often you will hear the following in the attempt to justify church-sponsored social meals:

 (1) 'But churches that build kitchens, dining rooms, gyms, etc., grow!'
 But a certain kind of growth means that you are on the wrong road.
 (Matthew 7:13) In addition, churches that teach Premillennialism, Calvinism, and the direct operation of the Holy Spirit, also grow.
 In fact, such churches grow faster and bigger than the ones who merely opt for "fellowship" halls.